featurist/dslify/README.md

 dslify parses functions using [esprima](https://github.com/ariya/esprima), rewriting them as new functions using  [escodegen](https://github.com/Constellation/escodegen).

 ### Hold on, isn't this just a long-winded JavaScript 'with'?
 Yes.
-But 'with' is [leaky and dangerous](http://www.yuiblog.com/blog/2006/04/11/with-statement-considered-harmful/), wheras dslify like a sandbox because it rewrites access to global scope, e.g:
+But 'with' is [leaky and dangerous](http://www.yuiblog.com/blog/2006/04/11/with-statement-considered-harmful/), wheras dslify is like a sandbox because it rewrites access to global scope, e.g:

     var dslify = require('dslify');